johnnymast/LibIO/README.md

 - cd build
 - cmake ..
 - make -j

-4) Optional: run tests or examples (if provided in the repo)
-- cmake --build . --target test
-- cmake --build . --target <example-target>

 Tips:
 - Ensure your system has a working X11 session when building for Linux.